-During the years ended December 31, 2011 and 2010, forfeited nonvested accounts totaled \$23,443 and \$18,350, respectively.
+During the years ended December 31, 2012 and 2011, forfeited nonvested accounts totaled \$21,810 and \$23,443, respectively.
 These amounts are used to offset future Company contributions.

 Effective January 1, 2012, the Plan was amended and restated.
-As part of the amendment and restatement, the following key changes were made: eligibility requirements were all changed to 30 days, automatic enrollment levels increased from 2% to 4%, and a vesting schedule was established for the investment fund and ESOP contributions, which is now similar to the vesting schedule for all matching contributions.
+As part of the amendment and restatement, the following key changes were made: the eligibility service requirement for Plan entry was changed to 30 days, service requirements for initial entitlement to matching, investment fund, and ESOP contributions were eliminated (annual service requirements for investment fund and ESOP contributions were retained), automatic enrollment levels increased from 2% to 4%, and a vesting schedule was established for investment fund and ESOP contributions made for individuals entering the Plan on or after January 1, 2012, which is the same as the vesting schedule for all matching contributions.

-The Company (the administrator of the Plan) designs, manufactures, and markets professional turf maintenance equipment and services, turf irrigation systems, agricultural micro-irrigation systems, landscaping equipment and lighting, underground utility equipment, concrete and hardscape equipment, and residential yard and snow removal products.
-The Company absorbs all administrative costs of the Plan, with certain exceptions including investment management fees, which are netted against investment income.
+The Company (the administrator of the Plan) designs, manufactures, and markets professional turf maintenance equipment and services, turf irrigation systems, landscaping equipment and lighting, agricultural micro-irrigation systems, rental and construction equipment, and residential yard and snow removal products.
+The Company absorbs administrative costs of the Plan, with certain exceptions including investment management fees, which are netted against investment income.